kgateway-dev/kgateway/docs/content/gloo_routing/tls/client_tls_service_annotations.md

 # Configuring Upstream SSL Using Files Mounted to the Proxy

-To use a Kubernetes TLS secret for Upstream TLS, set the annotations of your service like so:
+To certs mounted to the proxy pod (named `gateway-proxy-v2` by default) for Upstream TLS, set the annotations of your service like so:

 {{< highlight yaml "hl_lines=4-7" >}}
 apiVersion: v1